picoded/dockerfiles/base/README.md

 Which maybe changed / updated / upgraded over various versions.
 If the application have a `/var/app-installation` `/appspace` will be a symbolic link to `/var/app-installation`.

-Actual usage will be image specific
+Actual usage will be image specific.